JaccoR/hass-entso-e/README.md

 Same 12 hours sliding window, however starting from the last hour upto 12 hours beyond.
 Usefull to detect half-day min/max values whih occur in the future.

-Note: being updated each hour the values may just change before a trigger is fired and as such not fire it.
-For example the timestamp of the minum price may just be set to a later date, jsut before you thought it would trigger an event.
-This may be caused by another lower minum getting included in the shifted analysis window.
-This may continue to happen while lower prices are being announced within a 12 hour timeframe.
-This may still be helpfull when you want to charge your EV with the lowest price being forecasted
+Note that because the sensors are updated each hour, the values may change just before you would expect a trigger to be fired.
+For example the timestamp of the minimum price may change to a later date when the analysis window shifts one hour and by this got another lower minimum price, included in the dataset.
+This situation may continue while lower prices keep on turning up in future hours while shifting the window.
+It may however help you to charge your EV at the lowest price in the comming days

 - Forward-24

 Same as above but using a 24 hour window.

+Depricated
-- Sliding depricated.
+- Sliding.
 Please use 'forward-24'

-- Rotation depricated.
+- Rotation.
 Please use 'Today'